amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

       **Recommended Correction**: [Rewritten version – avoid “following,” “as follows,” “above,” or “below”]
       **Feedback**: [Why this breaks the rule and how the correction improves clarity or compliance]

-Avoid including any other reasoning details apart from this.
 ---

 ## 🔁 Loop Instructions